 Racing with FHYC

-The Dinghy Series consists of a Sunfish fleet and a fleet of “all other small craft.”
+Dinghy Series consists of a Sunfish fleet and a fleet of “all other small craft.”
 Spring and fall series are held on Sundays in Northwest Creek.
 Committee volunteers and spectators gather on the Jarvis’ dock, behind 5620 Gondolier Drive, to watch the action.
 Contact Jerry Rezab.

 All FHYC racing events, with the exception of the Wilkerson Cup, are open races, so please invite sailors you know to participate.
-Many FHYC racers also participate in local events sponsored by Blackbeard Sailing Club, NYRA, and other Inter-Club Racing Committee members.
+Many FHYC racers also participate in local events sponsored by Blackbeard Sailing Club, NYRA, and other Inter-Club Racing Committee organizations.
 See the FHYC website for schedules and details.